 5,500 acre forest preserve features river access for swimming, picknicking, boating, tubing.
 Old tote roads for hiking, horseback riding, cross-country skiing.
 Bear Slide Trail just past culvert for Buttermilk Brook.
 Primative camping includes sites for visitors with disabilities.
 Maps on website.

 Throughout Lake George Watershed preserve including Cat and Thomas Mountains, and Amy's Park.
 16 miles of trails, novice to advanced for hiking, cross-country skiing and snowshoeing; birding.
+Thomas Mountain has a cabin for shelter.
 Visit office for trail guides and brochures.
 Also available online.

 Baseball, softball and soccer fields by reservation; basketball, snowtubing.
 Marked trails, 5-7km groomed trails, cross-country skiing, snowshoeing; 5 mile mixed use trail, backcountry skiing.
 Restrooms.

 54 acre preserve; 1.2 mile marked trail for walking, hiking, mountain biking and snowshoeing.
 Includes nature education signs.
 No motorized vehicles permitted.
 Leashed dogs are welcome.
 Carry in/Carry out facility.

 Conserving, improving and protecting New York's natural resources and environment.
 Site includes information on outdoor recreation, lands and waters, licenses and permits and much more.